Fireworks (2023 film)

 Fireworks (Stranizza d'amuri) is a 2023 Italian romantic drama film co-written and directed by Giuseppe Fiorello, at his feature film debut.
-The film is based on the Giarre murder.
+The story is inspired by actual events surrounding a homosexual relationship between two young men in 1980s Sicily.

 Plot

 In 1982 Sicily, seventeen-year-old Gianni faces relentless homophobic harassment after being caught performing oral sex on another boy.
 Ostracised and humiliated by his community, he lives with his mother Lina and abusive stepfather Franco, who runs a small mechanical workshop repairing mopeds.

 One day, Gianni is tasked with delivering a moped.
 At the garage, he is sexually harassed by Turi, a friend of his tormentors who is secretly attracted to him.
 When Gianni resists Turi's advances, he is nearly sexually assaulted before escaping.
-Enraged, Turi and Emmanuele, the main perpetuator of the harassment, chase him on their mopeds.
+Enraged, Turi and Emmanuele, the main perpetrator of the harassment, chase him on their mopeds.
 During the pursuit, Gianni collides with another moped belonging to sixteen-year-old Nino Scalia, who has just received it as a birthday present.
 Nino, returning from a hunting trip with his uncle Ciccio and nephew Totò, revives Gianni with mouth-to-mouth resuscitation before leaving for home, mentioning that his family runs a fireworks business.

 That night, Gianni walks home and sees a fireworks display, realising it is by Nino's family.
 The next day, he visits the Scalias to apologise for the accident and ask Nino's father, Alfredo, for work.
 Alfredo, believing Nino was at fault, invites Gianni to lunch.
 Gianni impresses the family by claiming that his father works in Germany and expressing admiration for his work ethic.
 Pleased, Alfredo offers him a job at his brother's quarry.

 Gianni soon becomes part of Nino's daily life.
 The two grow close, and Gianni takes pride in his work, hoping to save enough money for him and his mother to escape Franco's abuse.
 However, he hides his reputation as a social outcast and never invites Nino to his home.
 When one of his old bullies joins the quarry crew, Gianni, terrified, abruptly quits.
 When Nino arrives to pick him up from work, he is told Gianni went home ill.
 Concerned, Nino visits Gianni's neighbourhood, where Emmanuele and others mock him, revealing Gianni's sexuality and that he lied about his father.
-Nino refuses to believe them and finds Gianni at a secluded cove they had visited before.
-He reassures Gianni that he does not care about rumours and asks him not to lie to him again.
+Nino refuses to believe them and finds and reassures Gianni that he does not care about rumours, but asks him not to lie to him again.